Board of Trustees

 Herman Knoll is the Senior Vice President of Hal Leonard Publications.
 Knoll joined Hal Leonard during the early 1980s and led the team that wrote and designed the landmark Hal Leonard publication Essential Elements books, redefining the way students and teachers approach the early stages of music education.
 This is one of countless products Knoll has helped develop since joining Hal Leonard.
 Knoll’s approach to his publications includes the idea of getting out to the schools to witness first-hand how the students are being taught in order to develop meaningful materials to assist both student and teacher.

 Ron Korbitz received his B.M.Ed. in 1990 and M.M.Ed. in 1996 from VanderCook College of Music.
 He spent several years performing with local Chicago theater groups at The Royal Castle Dinner Theater and Captain Dick’s Voyage, where he was also the musical director.
-He has performed as a solo artist and chamber musician in Chicago and the suburbs, and has also worked in the popular music world with groups like The Sound Connection and The Frank Pellico Orchestra.
+He has performed as a solo artist and chamber musician in Chicago and the suburbs, and has worked in the popular music world with The Sound Connection and The Frank Pellico Orchestra.
 Korbitz is a collaborating author for the children’s book “Mr. Everybody’s Recorder Book” published by Myles Music, and contributing writer to the American String Teachers Association Journal.
 Korbitz has served on faculties at The Hinsdale Center for the Arts, Moraine Valley College, and School District 117.
-He has also adjudicated for the Illinois Grade School Music Association and the American String Teachers Association.
-Currently, he is on faculty at Brookdale School in Naperville, where he teaches K-5 general music and directs the chorus, choir chimes ensembles, and guitar ensembles.
+He has adjudicated for the Illinois Grade School Music Association and ASTA.
+He is on faculty at Brookdale School in Naperville and teaches K-5 general music and directs the chorus, choir chimes ensembles, and guitar ensembles.

 David Mann is a Senior Partner in the Business Practice Group at the national law firm of Holland & Knight.
 Mann is an active member of the Chicago, and American Bar Associations, serving on various committees and serving on the Board of Managers of the Chicago Bar Association.
 Mann is the chair of the Sun-Times Fellowship Awards selection committee, serves on the Honorable Abraham Lincoln Marovitz Scholarship selection committee, pro bono and public service awards selection committee, and is panel chair of the inquiry board of the Attorney Registration and Disciplinary Commission of the Illinois Supreme Court.
 Mann is also an adjunct professor at Northwestern University School of Law.
 Mann received a bachelor’s degree from the University of Notre Dame and a J.D. from Northwestern University School of Law.